 Welcome to my website, and thank you for taking interest in me and my work!

 I completed my PhD in Political Science at the University of Innsbruck, Austria, in March 2015 (Dissertation: The Impact of Europeanization on Minority Communities, published with Springer VS, 2016).
 I also hold Mag.
 Phil.
-(M.A.) degrees in Political Science and English and American Studies (both awarded with distinction) from the University of Innsbruck and a B.A. degree in Scandinavian Studies from the University of Vienna, and I am currently working on my habilitation at the Technical University of Munich (since July 2017).
-Since October 2016, I am an external lecturer at the Institute for Political Science, University of Innsbruck.
-I will be a guest researcher at the Institute for Comparative Federalism (EURAC Research, Bozen/Bolzano, Italy) from May to August 2018; during my PhD, I was a visiting graduate student researcher at the Henry M. Jackson School of International Studies, University of Washington, Seattle (USA).
+(M.A.) degrees in Political Science and English and American Studies (both awarded with distinction) from the University of Innsbruck and a B.A. degree in Scandinavian Studies from the University of Vienna.
+From October 2016 until March 2019, I was an external lecturer at the Institute for Political Science, University of Innsbruck.
+I was also a guest researcher at the Institute for Comparative Federalism (EURAC Research, Bozen/Bolzano, Italy) from May to August 2018; during my PhD, I was a visiting graduate student researcher at the Henry M. Jackson School of International Studies, University of Washington, Seattle (USA).

 Should you have any questions about me or my work, please do not hesistate to contact me through the e-mail address provided below.
 I’m also open for collaborations, especially in comparative international settings, and I would be happy to hear about any ideas for joint projects.